 A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.

-- Push in the Cycle Control Knob and turn clockwise to any of the dashes, as illustrated. - 2.
-Pull out the Cycle Control Knob.
-The washer drains, then spins.
+- Push in Cycle Control Knob and turn clockwise until indicator points to SPIN, as illustrated. - 2.
+Pull out Cycle Control Knob.
+The washer drains and then spins.